BloomTech-Labs/forest-fire-watch-fe/README.md

 ## Mapbox

-- This api gives the application the abilty to convert addresses to lat/long for our backend applications.
+- This API gives the application the abilty to convert addresses to lat/long for our backend applications.
 Later, this will give us the ability to show more data to the users.

 # Environment Variables